armanriazi/typescript-all-in-one/workspace/types/types.md

+**Type inference** is the automatic deduction of the data types of specific expressions in a programming language, usually done at compile time.

 # Types as Sets

 In TypeScript, a type is a set of possible values.
 This set is also referred to as the domain of the type.
 Each value of a type can be viewed as an element in a set.
 A type establishes the constraints that every element in the set must satisfy to be considered a member of that set.